Greta and Henry Fowler

 to being professional.
 But with enormous imagination, fantastic resourcefulness

 and total commitment to the theatre, the show always went on.

 There is no record of the number of Jamaicans who owe their start on the boards to the encouragement of Greta Fowler.
 By her sheer enthusiasm and determination she laid the solid foundations which are now the basis of a vibrant Jamaican theatre which is so evident everywhere today.

-Before Independence she was made a Member of the Most Excellent Order of the British Empire in 1975, the Institute of Jamaica awarded the Gold Musgrave Medal to the Little Theatre Movement the organisation which she founded alongside her husband in 1976.
-She received the Order of Distinction (Commander) for her contribution in the field of the Arts.
+Before Independence she was made a Member of the Most Excellent Order of the British Empire, and the Institute of Jamaica awarded the Gold Musgrave Medal to the Little Theatre Movement the organisation which she founded alongside her husband in 1976.
+She received the Order of Distinction (Commander Class) for her contribution in the field of the Arts.

 Apart from a natural and genuine love of the theatre, Greta Fowler recognised the enormous potential which it had as an important unifying social force and the annual pantomimes over the years have drawn some major sociological conclusions which have been all the more effective because they have been clothed in the guise of wit and humour, with rich use of our dialect and riotous song and dance.

 She understood, deeply that many of the social problems in the country could be diffused by presenting them in a different perspective.
 For all these reasons, I feel that Greta Fowler was a towering figure in the national life of Jamaica.
 She merely used the theatre as her medium."

 Service for the life of Mrs. Greta Fowler was held at the Little Theatre

 on Wednesday December 20, 1978.
 The remembrance was given by Rex Nettleford.